hoalongnatsu/kopylot/README.md

 ╰────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ─────────────────────────────────────────────────────────────────────────╮
-│ audit     Audit a pod, deployment, or service using an LLM model.                  │ │ chat      Start a chat with kopylot-gpt to generate kubectl commands based your        │ │           inputs.                                                                  │ │ ctl       A wrapper around kubectl.
+│ audit     Audit a pod, deployment, or service using an LLM model.                  │ │ chat      Start a chat with kopylot to generate kubectl commands based your        │ │           inputs.                                                                  │ │ ctl       A wrapper around kubectl.
 The arguments passed to the ctl subcommand are │ │           interpreted by kubectl.                                                  │